joatca/numbers/README.md

     numbers < samples

 The algorithm is basically exhaustive search with some simple trimming of the expression space for useless or disallowed operations.
 (A useless operation is, for example, 6÷1 since the result is one of the operands so doesn't accomplish anything.)
 On relatively modern hardware this still solves over 100 games per second.
-You can also add the `-a` flag to enable "anarchy mode": source numbers are no longer restricted to the pool, target numbers can be any positive integer, and there can be any number of source numbers >=2.
+You can also add the `-a` flag to enable "anarchy mode": source numbers are no longer restricted to the pool, target numbers can be any positive integer, there can be any number of source numbers >=2, and a solution is printed no matter how far away it is from the target.
 Don't feed in crazy values; all calculations are done in 32-bit integers and there's no protection against overflow.

 The file "all-numbers-solutions.xz" includes solutions to all possible games (not counting anarchy mode).
 This can be generated yourself by first building the all-game generator: